MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/tasks/create-assign-cost-distribution-policy-cost-control-unit.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: yuyus
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: yuyus
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Create and assign a cost distribution policy to a cost control unit

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Create and assign a cost distribution policy to a cost control unit

 Cost distribution rules are used to distribute costs that have been financially counted on a collective cost center.
 The cost accountant makes sure that the cost is distributed to the cost centers, based on the selected allocation base.
 A policy and the corresponding rules are assigned to a cost control unit.
 This task guide uses an example to show how to create a cost distribution policy and the corresponding rules.